Colorado Climate Network Programs

 Among the Network priorities adopted by the Steering Committee is tracking state legislature actions, Hickenlooper Administration goals and initiatives, and state agency policies relevant to local programs, and informing Network members about all of these.
 RMCO’s legislative lobbyist already tracks and informs Network members of legislation of potential interest to them.
 Listed below are the legislative updates that summarize important information and update the status of such legislation and policies:

-The Network's Third Annual Conference: "Climate Change Vulnerabilities and Preparedness - Actionable Intelligence for Local Governments."
+Third Annual CCN Conference - December 11, 2012"Climate Change Vulnerabilities and Preparedness - Actionable Intelligence for Local

 The Colorado Climate Network is grateful to the City of Aurora and its staff for hosting the conference, and to its prime sponsors - Avago Technologies, Stratus Consulting, and the Town of Vail, and its sponsors - the Colorado Municipal League, CSU Center for Multiscale Modeling of Atmospheric Processes, Denver Department of Environmental Health, and Populus, LLC.

 See complete conference presentations, session synopses, and post-conference survey here.

 Second Annual CCN Conference - December 11, 2011

 "Communicating the case for local climate action: A how-to conference for local officials, staff, and others" was rated a success by the 70 attendees from local governments, non-profits, university programs, businesses, and state and federal agencies.
 The Network's second annual conference, was held on December 8, 2011 at the Aurora Municipal Building.
 The conference focused exclusively on climate communications, to equip conference attendees with information and techniques to help them more effectively communicate with others to build support for undertaking and implementing local climate programs.

 Inaugural CCN Conference - December 15-16, 2010